CaccaBOT/CaccaBOT/README.md

 `whatsappModuleEnabled`: leave this untouched unless you want to suspend all whatsapp functionality and only leave the web server active

 `monthlyPurge`: if set to true it will kick and delete all users who have not been active for more than a month at every start of the month

+`loglevel`: set this to "info" for standard logging

 #### Edit the `.env` file to your liking